What exactly is Anko or An in Japanese food culture?

 Tsubu An (sweet Azuki red bean paste)

-Therefore, it may be no wonder I didn’t clearly know how they differ from each other.
+Therefore, it may be no wonder that I had no idea how they differ from each other.

 What exactly is Anko (餡子)?

-The Japan Anko Association says that Anko is a paste whose ingredients are boiled down and kneaded.
+The Japan Anko Association says Anko is a paste whose ingredients are boiled down and kneaded.

 Using beans, sweetening the ingredient with sugar, or having a sweet taste are sufficient conditions, not necessary conditions.

-Hence, Anko is also available in no sugar varieties, and even Hummus, a chickpea-based paste that is eaten in the Middle East, can be regarded as a kind of Anko.
+Hence, Anko is also available in no-sugar varieties, and even Hummus, a chickpea-based paste eaten in the Middle East, can be regarded as Anko.

 What exactly is An (餡)?

-Meanwhile, based on the article “餡” on Japanese Wikipedia, An can be divided into 3 types.
+Meanwhile, based on the article 餡 on Japanese Wikipedia, An can be divided into three types.

 - An meant for An-Kake dishes.
-The thick sauce prepared by heating water or dashi stock mixed with starch such as Katakuriko (potato starch) or Kuzuko (kudzu flour), which usually contains some meat and vegetables
+The thick sauce prepared by heating water/dashi stock mixed with starch such as Katakuriko (potato starch) or Kuzuko (kudzu flour), which usually contains some meat and vegetables.